camdendotlol/website/posts/opengraph_without_ssr.md

 }
 ```

-Now let's write a function called getMetadata that handles all metadata-related operations and then returns the properly-populated index.html.
+Now let's write a function called `getMetadata`, which will handle all metadata-related operations and then return the properly-populated `indexPage`.

 This is an abridged version of what I use in Chromapoll, one of my personal projects.